 Everyone has interests which are personal to them or someone close to them.
-A conflict of interest isn't wrong in itself and is often unavoidable.
+Conflict of interest isn't wrong in itself and is often unavoidable.

-Sometimes, however, personal interests can clash with public duties exercised by Commissioners or staff.
-Conflicts of interest can raise the potential for potential corruption and misconduct.
+But sometimes personal interests can clash with public duties exercised by Commissioners or staff.
+And conflicts of interest can raise the potential for potential corruption and misconduct.

-To manage this risk, Commissioners and staff must ensure they identify, disclose and actively manage any conflicts of interest quickly and effectively.
+To reduce this risk, Commissioners and staff must ensure they identify, disclose and actively manage any conflicts of interest quickly and effectively.

 When identifying whether a conflict exists, Commissioners and staff are required to consider how others would view their situation.
-If a Commissioner is still unsure, they are required to speak with the Commission Chair, and staff are required to speak with the OIPC Executive Director
+If a Commissioner is still unsure, they should speak with the Commission Chair, and staff should speak with the OIPC Executive Director

-Ways of managing conflicts of interest are well documented in a range of NSW government public documents, including from the Public Service Commission, the Ombudsman, and the Independent Commission Against Corruption (ICAC).
+Ways of managing conflicts of interest are well documented in a range of NSW government public documents, including from the Public Service Commissioner, the Ombudsman, and the Independent Commission Against Corruption (ICAC).